Integrated Screening and Safety Planning (ISSP) for Adolescents With Suicidal Thoughts

 - No

-Youth Inclusion Criteria: * Age 13 -21 years, an Ask Suicide Questions (ASQ) screen score of 1-5 with no current plan or intent requiring acute referral to higher level care and/or a risk level of suicidal thoughts and behaviors (STB) that constitutes the need for higher level assessment (such as the BSSA or C-SSRS) and/or a safety plan, as determined by an HCP because of a risk screener or a clinical interaction * Parents/guardians: One "parent" per AYA will also be invited to participate. * HCPs: All HCPs in participating clinics who may conduct assessments of SI (physicians, nurse practiti…
+Youth Inclusion Criteria: * Age 13 -21 years, an Ask Suicide Questions (ASQ) screen score of 1-5 with active ideation (not solely a history of a prior attempt) but no current plan or intent, or patient-reported suicidal thoughts and behaviors during a clinical assessment in a medical setting who are judged by a clinician to be appropriate for conducting higher level assessment in that setting (including a BSSA and/or safety planning) in order to support care at home. * Parents/guardians: One "parent" per AYA will also be invited to participate. * HCPs: All HCPs in participating settings who m…

 Interventions